 COVID-19 (CORONAVIRUS): Aronoff Center and Music Hall Events and Operations

 The Cincinnati Arts Association and the resident companies at the Aronoff Center and Music Hall continue to closely monitor the ongoing impact of the COVID-19 pandemic.
-We are following the directives of the State of Ohio (including the ban on large public gatherings), as well as the recommendations of other government and health officials, and we greatly appreciate the leadership of these authorities.
-As we plan for a yet-to-be-determined reopening date, the health and safety of our guests, staff, volunteers, and artists will always remain our number one priority.
+We are following the directives of the State of Ohio (including the ban on large public gatherings of more than 300 people), as well as the recommendations of other government and health officials, and we greatly appreciate the leadership of these authorities.
+As we plan for a yet-to-be-determined, full-capacity reopening date, the health and safety of our guests, staff, volunteers, and artists will always remain our number one priority.

 EVENTS PRESENTED/PRODUCED BY ARONOFF CENTER AND MUSIC HALL RESIDENT COMPANIES